OurMachinery/themachinery-books/the_machinery_book/src/the_truth/modify_an_object.md

 {{$include {TM_BOOK_CODE_SNIPPETS}/truth/modify_object.c:36:39}}
 ```

-If we wanted to provide a undo scope we need to create one:
+If we wanted to provide an undo scope we need to create one:

 ```c
 {{$include {TM_BOOK_CODE_SNIPPETS}/truth/modify_object.c:10:12}}